-RANGE HOOD - Your unit will have a gravity or 12-volt range hood.
-The gravity hood is a vent, which allows fumes to escape through a damper.
-Raise the damper when cooking.
-The power range hood has a fan and a light, each controlled by a knob on top of the hood.
-To operate, pull ring on the right side of the filter to release damper.
+RANGE HOOD - Your unit will have a 12-volt power range hood with a fan and light or fan alone, each controlled by a knob on top of the hood.
+The eye-level range will have the fan alone.
+To operate, pull the ring on the right side of the filter to release the damper; the damper will open when the fan is on.
 Turn fan ON to draw smoke and cooking fumes out of the unit.
-To secure the damper, push the ring in.
-Keep the damper closed when traveling.
+To secure the damper for travel, push the ring in.